rayani1203/3DA-AI/README.md

 - Trigger **powers** based on the type and color of cards
 - Win or lose gold based on total flight strength and triggered effects

-The game continues across multiple gambits until a player is eliminated or a winning condition is met.
+The game continues across multiple gambits until a player is eliminated (runs out of gold)

 ---